aliyassine22/Sequential-Models/README.md

 In our deployment, it is important to note that we tried adopting the best backend practices.
 You may find a controller directory where our input's preprocessing and model deployment functions are found.
-The routes directory contains the routes.py file where we are defining the HTTP endpoint and calling our controllers The models directory contains our Pydantic/Swagger schemas.
-The  main.py file is the one responsible for running our backend.
+The routes directory contains the routes.py file where we are defining the HTTP endpoint and calling our controllers The models directory contains our Pydantic/Swagger schemas, and the  main.py file is the one responsible for running our backend.

 ## API (FastAPI)
 - **Endpoint:** `POST /predict`